-- Up to six months of heartworm and/or intestinal worm preventive medications
+- Up to six months of heartworm and/or intestinal worm preventive pet medication

-- Up to 12 months of flea and tick preventive medications
+- Up to 12 months of flea and tick preventive pet medicine

-There are multiple options for each of these medication types.
+There are multiple options for each of these pet medicine types.
 While we have our preferred brands, we will work with you to find the best product and schedule for your pet.

-The Puppy and Kitten Starter Package also includes additional medication required for intestinal deworming.
+The Puppy and Kitten Starter Package also includes additional deworming medication for dogs.
 This is generally given once every 2-4 weeks until a pet reaches six months of age.

-Yes, all vaccines and boosters are included as part of your membership plan.
+Yes, all vaccines and boosters are included as part of your monthly plan.